 Medical malpractice occurs when a healthcare provider violates a rule established in the medical community for treatment under like circumstances and conditions.
 For example, it is a rule in the medical community that foreign bodies (such as sponges, etc.) used during surgery must be counted to ensure all are removed before completing surgery.
 If this rule is violated and a foreign body is left in a patient and the patient suffers harm, this is a violation of a rule that typically gives rise to medical malpractice case.
-Unfortunately, harm caused by the negligence of a medical provider can be catastrophic — severe brain injuries, loss of limb, paralysis and death can occur when medical providers fail to follow accepted rules, for whatever reason.

 Medical malpractice occurs when a healthcare provider’s treatment fails to meet an acceptable standard of care.
 As a result of care that falls below the standard required in the medical community for a particular evaluation, diagnosis or procedure, the patient is harmed.
 Unfortunately, harm caused by the negligence of a medical provider can be catastrophic — severe brain injuries, loss of limb, paralysis and death can occur due to medical malpractice.